Is a Master’s in Cybersecurity Worth It? Is a Master’s in Cybersecurity Worth It? Is a Master’s in Cybersecurity Worth It?

 A master’s degree in cybersecurity can be well worth the initial investment, resulting in a career that is not only personally gratifying — defending people from cyber criminals — but can be financially lucrative as well, helping you and your family achieve financial security.
 Maryville University’s online master’s degree in cybersecurity program allows learning at a flexible and self-directed pace, putting you in control of your schedule.

-Maryville also offers a unique opportunity in its innovative, student-run Cyber Fusion Center, which allows students to gain real-world experience while providing valuable cybersecurity services to nonprofits, schools, and small businesses.
+Maryville also offers a unique opportunity in its innovative, student-run Cybersecurity Center of Excellence, which allows students to gain real-world experience while providing valuable cybersecurity services to nonprofits, schools, and small businesses.
 The answer to “is a master’s degree in cybersecurity worth it?” is clear.
 Discover how Maryville University’s online master’s degree in cybersecurity program can help you take your cybersecurity career to the next level.